Engineering Systems That Humans Can Debug

 Contextual Metrics

-Metrics need labels that enable diagnosis, not just detection.
+Here's the difference.
 A latency spike is detected by the aggregate metric.
-It is diagnosed by the labels.
+It's diagnosed by the labels.

 # Detection only (not useful for diagnosis)